A special thanks goes to Ms Marsha T. Ardila/SC Law Enforcement Officers Hall of Fame for all her in-

 1985 - Computer Aided Dispatch (CAD) is added to the Communications Center.

-1986/1987 - The Department initiated an innovative program aided at achieving accreditation from the Commission on Accreditation for Law Enforcement Agencies.
+1986/1987 - The Department initiated an innovative program aimed at achieving accreditation from the Commission on Accreditation for Law Enforcement Agencies.
 Introduction of the 911 emergency telephone system.

 1988 - At 12:01 a.m. on July 1st, the keys to the City Jail are turned over to Richland County officials.

-1990 - In September Charles P. Austin Sr., is sworn in as Chief of Police.
-Police officers are assigned to substations in public housing communities.
+1990 - Police officers are assigned to substations in public housing communities.
 Police vehicles have changed their design.
-The vehicles are white with four inch navy blue stripes down the sides along with gold reflective pinstriping.
+The vehicles are white with four inch navy blue stripes down the sides along with gold reflective pin striping.
 The doors feature the police shoulder patch decal.
 Total Department strength is two hundred and sixteen sworn officers and one hundred and eight non-sworn personnel.

-1991 - The Chief of Police implements community policing that directly involves citizenry into participatroy policing efforts.
+1991 - The Chief of Police implements community policing that directly involves citizenry into participatory policing efforts.

 1994 - The City is divided into three Patrol Regions consisting of two Patrol Divisions.